RA9/easytables/README.md

 For more detailed information and advanced use cases, please refer to the official EasyTables documentation or explore the library's source code.

+## 5. Roadmap

+Here are some of the features and improvements we're planning to add to EasyTables in the future:

+- **Server-side rendering support**: To improve performance for large data sets.
+- **Additional customization options**: To give developers even more control over the look and feel of their tables.
+- **Improved accessibility**: To make EasyTables more user-friendly for people with disabilities.
+- **Integration with popular frameworks**: To make it easier to use EasyTables in projects that use frameworks like React, Vue, and Angular.

+Please note that this roadmap is subject to change based on user feedback and the needs of our community.

 ### About the Author